I Could Never Be Your Woman: Plot

+Rosie confronts Adam with the photograph of him and Brianna, and even though he insists he has never been in a car with her before, she angrily breaks up with him.
+Despite this, Adam makes numerous attempts to reconcile, including refusing to film the new sitcom he has been offered until Marty hires her as a producer.
+Marty calls to offer Rosie a job as supervising producer on Adam's sitcom, but she declines.
+Later, while viewing a bloopers reel of You Go Girl, Rosie realizes it was filmed when the speeding ticket claimed Adam had been driving with Brianna, and correctly deduces that Jeannie was behind it.

+Rosie accepts Marty's offer to work on Adam's sitcom, on the condition that Marty fires Jeannie, which he does.
+She then reconciles with Adam.
+Later, at a school talent show, she sees Izzie has finally won Dylan over and watches as they kiss.
+Mother Nature reminds Rosie that, in growing older, she is making way for a girl like Izzie to replace her.

 Cast

 Several British comedy actors have roles in the film, including Phil Cornwell, Olivia Colman, David Mitchell, Steve Pemberton, and Mackenzie Crook, as well as Irish comedy actors Graham Norton and Ed Byrne.

 Production

-Amy Heckerling's inspiration for I Could Never Be Your Woman came from her experiences as a single mother raising a young daughter while working on the Clueless television series.
-In an article for Entertainment Weekly, Missy Schwartz noted that Heckerling became increasingly ambivalent about working in an industry that promoted unrealistic standards of beauty for young girls and marginalized women over the age of forty.
+Heckerling's inspiration for I Could Never Be Your Woman came from her own personal life as a single mother raising a young daughter during the making of the Clueless television series.
+According to Missy Schwartz in an Entertainment Weekly article on the film, "Every day, she felt increasingly ambivalent about working in an industry that promotes unrealistic standards of beauty for young girls and considers women over 40 to be prehistoric beasts."

-Heckerling initially sent the script to Paramount Pictures, but the studio declined to produce the film, citing concerns about featuring an older female protagonist.
-The script was later picked up by independent producer Philippe Martinez of Bauer Martinez Entertainment, who financed the project with a $25 million budget.
+Heckerling sent her script for Woman to Paramount Pictures, but the studio was unnerved by the idea of backing a film about an older female protagonist.
+The script was eventually read by independent producer Philippe Martinez of Bauer Martinez Entertainment, and he picked up the film with a $25 million budget.

-Principal photography began in August 2005 and concluded later that year.
-While much of the film was shot in California, several scenes were filmed in London to take advantage of available tax incentives.
-To reduce production costs, Martinez negotiated with Michelle Pfeiffer to accept a reduced salary of $1 million plus 15 percent of the film's gross.
+Principal photography began in August 2005 and ended later in the year.
+Although many scenes were shot in California, several scenes were shot in London to take advantage of tax incentives.
+To cut production costs even further, Martinez suggested to Michelle Pfeiffer to take a reduced salary ($1 million, plus 15% of the gross).